 They consist of three parts: a microphone, amplifier, and receiver.
 The microphone picks up surrounding sounds and the amplifier makes them louder while the receiver sends them into the ear.

 Conductive hearing loss refers to hearing loss caused by problems with the ear canal, middle ear, or eardrum.
 Usually, medical interventions like surgery relieve this type of hearing loss.
-However, this is not always viable for everybody and those who have an open ear canal and an external ear that is normal, hearing aids have shown to help.
+However, this is not always viable for everybody and those who have an open ear canal and an external ear that is normal, hearing aids have been shown to help.

 Ear, nose, and throat specialists (ENT) will diagnose, evaluate, and treat hearing loss and people usually get a referral to one from their general medical practitioner.